Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Conclusions

 We stress that these results should not be regarded as the final word on the usefulness of these ML models in the context of laser acceleration of protons.
 More complex data sets may yield different results.
 Moreover, there are certainly ML models that deserve attention that we did not study here.

 We provide Jupyter notebooks with our Python code.
-We also provide the 25,000 point synthetic data set that we generated using this code \cite{Ronak_link,Orban_link}.
+We also provide the 25000 point synthetic data sets that we generated\citep{desai_2024_10912447}.
 By providing these files we hope to encourage others to compare other ML models against our results as a benchmark.